mdzaman/bfb-unique-identifier/unique-dentifier-generation.md

-I'll modify the dashboard to work with mock data so it can be demonstrated without an API.
+I'll enhance the dashboard with proper share price calculation, payment processing, and demo data functionality.